corrode/corrode.github.io/content/blog/immutability/index.md

 Good code keeps mutable state short-lived, making it easier to reason about.
 The use of `mut` should be the exception, not the rule.

+{{ <next_steps context="Struggling with shared mutable state in your Rust application?
+Let's look at ownership and find a simpler design." source="immutability" /> }}